 Winterset is a somewhat small city located in the state of Iowa.
 With a population of 5,455 people and just one neighborhood, Winterset is the 86th largest community in Iowa.
-Winterset has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Winterset has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Winterset is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Winterset is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Winterset who work in sales jobs (14.86%), management occupations (13.93%), and office and administrative support (6.95%).